Kzra/pykrev/docs/PyKrevUserGuide.md

 <h3> Basic formula manipulation </h3>

 For almost all functionality PyKrev requires lists of molecular formula strings to work.
-For some functionality PyKrev also requires numpy arrays of corrsponding peak intensitiesand mz_values.
+For some functionality PyKrev also requires numpy arrays of corrsponding peak intensities and mz_values.
 Import these into Python however you like.
 If you want to analyse formula assigned using [formularity software](https://omics.pnl.gov/software/formularity), you can use pk.read_formularity: this function automatically filters out mass charge values that don't have C and H atoms assigned to them.

 ```python